HepsonMS/shpe-utd-website/README.md

           // Load Composer's autoloader for PHPMailer
           require 'vendor/autoload.php';
           ```
-       1. Here is the code for sending a PHP email using PHPMailer on our website:
+       1. Here is the code for sending a PHP email using PHPMailer on our website.
+Copy and paste this in your code wherever you want to send an email:
         ```
         $mail_resend = new PHPMailer(true);
         try